Triumph Triple: 1050 cc redesign

 In 2005 the next generation of the triple emerged in the form of the Sprint ST 1050, swiftly followed by the Speed Triple 1050.
 The last of the 955 engined bikes – the Tiger – was updated, receiving the cases of the 1050 engine and other small changes although staying at 955 cc capacity until replaced by an all new Tiger 1050 in 2006.
 2006 also saw the last year for the Daytona 955i, ending the production of big bore sporting triples.
 Coincidentally, this year the Sprint 1050 engine received a higher state of tune by lifting the max torque to occur at 7500rpm, closer to the now discontinued Daytona's 8200rpm point.

 2.3 litre Rocket III engine

 In mid-2004, Triumph introduced an entirely new triple for use in a new heavyweight cruiser motorcycle, the Rocket III.
 The engine is 2294 cc, the largest purpose-built mass-produced motorcycle engine in existence.
 It is liquid-cooled and mounted inline with the frame.
 As a first for Triumph it was paired with a shaft final drive.
 It produces 140 hp at 6000 rpm and 147 lbft of torque.
 In 2006, the Rocket III was joined by the Rocket III Classic, a more conservatively styled cruiser.

+In 2019 a completely redesigned Rocket 3 with a new 2.5 litre (2458cc) engine was introduced.